DFE-Digital/single-unique-identifier/Docs/Architecture/Decisions/Component/Find/ADR001-adopt-clean-architecture-find.md

 ### Option 1.
 Diamond Architecture

 * **Pros**:
+    * Perceived Initial Simplicity: The visual dependency graph is intuitive and easy to explain on a whiteboard.
+For a team unfamiliar with formal architectural patterns, this can feel less intimidating than adopting the stricter, more prescriptive rules of Clean Architecture.
+    * Potentially faster at the beginning of a project due to it's informal nature, developers can quickly develop without worrying to much about dependencies and projects.
+This is a trade-off for speed.
-    * Can be simpler to grasp initially compared to the more formal layered approach of Clean Architecture.
+    * It's the closest pattern to Clean Architecture, so if the project needed to adhere to more strict dependencies, then it could move to a more formal Clean Architecture.
-    * Potentially less boilerplate code for smaller projects.
 * **Cons**:
-    * It's not a widely recognized or standardized pattern in the .NET ecosystem.
-This could increase the learning curve for new developers joining the team.
+    * There is far less resource and documentation around this pattern, so going beyond simple applications may cause difficulties in understanding.
     * The lack of strict, community-enforced conventions might lead to inconsistencies and a breakdown in separation of concerns as the project grows.

 ### Option 2.
 Clean Architecture (Chosen)